umit-iace/tool-libs/docs/stm-doc/stm-doc.rst

 STM
 ===

-Hardware specific classes for the STM controller familiy (Support for f4 and f7)
+Hardware specific classes for the STM controller family (Support for f4 and f7)

 .. toctree::